DIY Audio Projects - Hi-Fi Audio Blog for Audiophiles

 Grado RA-1 Headphone Amplifier

 Recently I had the opportunity to visit and listen to his Grado SR225 / RA1 combination.
-Of course I brought along my CMoy headphone amplifier! :)
+Of course I brought along my little pocket CMoy headphone amplifier!

 We both did some blind listening and in the end we pretty much had the same listening impressions.
 We thought that both the CMoy and RA1 amps sounded excellent and fairly similar, but we both gave a slight edge to the DIY CMoy amplifier.
 We were both a little surprised, considering you can build a CMoy for about $20 or buy an already built one for about $40 on eBay, yet the Grado RA1 rings in at $350.

-As you can see, both of these designs are based around a operational amplifier (opamp).
-For my CMoy, it is a OPA2132PA (Burr-Brown) which retails for about $5 and for the RA1 it is a JR4556 that retails for less than $0.50!!!
-Despite the fact that the JR4556 is a low cost opamp, the RA1 sounds pretty good.
-Not as good as a properly implemented CMoy headphone amplifier, but it should keep most people happy.
+Both the Grado RA1 and CMoy designs use a basic non-inverting amplifier circuit using an operational amplifier (opamp).
+For my CMoy, the opamp used was a OPA2132PA (Burr-Brown) which retails for about $5 and for the Grado RA1 uses a JR4556 that retails for about $0.50.
+Despite the fact that the JR4556 is a low cost opamp, the RA1 sounds decent, but not as good as a properly implemented CMoy headphone amplifier - (DIY lets you choose the gain setting).

 Good listening